Azure-Samples/azure-search-javascript-samples/quickstart/v11/README.md

 ## Setup

 1. Clone or download this sample repository.

-1. Open the folder in VS Code and navigate to the quickstart/v11 folder:
+1. Open the folder in Visual Studio Code and navigate to the quickstart/v11 folder:

    ```cmd
    cd quickstart/v11